Bakr-963/AI-Enhanced-Pill-Defect-Detection-for-Manufacturing/README.md

 This project uses computer vision and convolutional neural networks to identify defects in pills, aiming to improve quality control in pharmaceutical manufacturing.

 ## Coming Soon
-The code for this program is currently being finalized and will be available soon.
-Stay tuned for its release.
+The source code for this project is not publicly available due to privacy and intellectual property considerations.
+For inquiries or discussions about the project's architecture and outcomes, feel free to contact me.
 ## Technology Stack
 - Computer Vision
 - Convolutional Neural Networks